 - A few fixtures and materials for the house.

 Please consider making a monthly contribution as a regular part of your budget.
 Many of the things that we need right now are small — brooms, cleaning supplies, wiring and other basic supplies.
-If you would like, you may purchase gift cards from major retailers such as Amazon, Home Depot, or Walmart so we can purchase the supplies we need.
+If you would like, you may purchase gift cards from major retailers such as Amazon or Home Depot so we can purchase the supplies we need.
 Volunteers of all skill levels are also need to help our work crew get ready for the upcoming bank inspection.
 Donations of appliances and materials are welcome also.

 A new (used) table saw.
 Paid for by generous donations!

 We provide the option of putting your donations toward a specific part of the renovation or maintenance of our first housing site.
 Go to the our first site page for updates on specific projects and financial needs.
 All of our board members are volunteers and our business overhead is very low.
 Another funding solution we are looking for is an interest free loan to help us refinance our first site.

 People who own a house or land could also consider leaving their real estate to the Canary Coop in their will, especially if the house or land is well suited to the needs of Environmentally sensitive people.
 Estate gifts could also be in the form of other assets as well.

 Follow the Money

 (An explanation of why affordable housing needs subsidy, and how the Canary Coop would purchase a site and sell shares to site members.
 Written by the Secretary of Canary Coop, Follow the Money is also available in pdf.)